marioebros/marioebros/README.md

 </div>
 <br>

-- 🇲🇽 I’m currently working on expanding my knowledge of full-stack software development & web3!
+- 🇲🇽 I’m currently working on expanding my knowledge of software development & web3!
 - 💈 I’m currently learning advanced Javascript leading into more work with JS frameworks including: Node.js, Next.js, & React.
 - 🛸 Ask me about my experience renting apartments in Manhattan and working as a recording engineer in LA!
 - 🙏🏽 Fun fact: I'm also a classically trained trombonist with 10+ years of professional touring experience.